rapid-valley-roadside/rvr-driver/privacy-policy.md

 We will retain your Personal Information for the period of time that is necessary to fulfil the original purposes for which it has been collected.
 Please keep in mind that, in certain cases, a longer retention period may be required or permitted by law or to allow us to pursue our business interests, conduct audits, comply with our legal obligations, enforce our agreements or resolve any dispute

-● Time needed to provide you with our Services.● Whether your account with us is active.
-You may contact us to make your account inactive at any time.● Legal, contractual, or similar obligations to retain your data, such as mandatory data retention laws in the applicable jurisdiction, government orders to preserve data relevant to an investigation, or data that must be retained for the purposes of contract or litigation.
+● Time needed to provide you with our Services.
+● Whether your account with us is active.
+You may contact us to make your account inactive at any time.
+● Legal, contractual, or similar obligations to retain your data, such as mandatory data retention laws in the applicable jurisdiction, government orders to preserve data relevant to an investigation, or data that must be retained for the purposes of contract or litigation.

 Please note that we are not responsible for storing any information that you provide to us or for any content or information that we provide to you.
 You are solely responsible for retaining backup files of any information and content that you provide or receive in connection with the Services.